frontrowhealth/dev-docs/docs/troubleshooting.md

 - **Console Errors**
   Open your browser’s developer console and look for red error messages.
 These often point to missing data, blocked resources, or typos in configuration.

-- **Multiple Snippet Loads**
-  Ensure the script is only loaded once per page.
-Duplicates can lead to inconsistent behavior.

 ---